farizrahman4u/loopgpt/README.md

 agent.cli()
 ```

-Let's take a look at `dressing_tips.txt` that WeatherGPT wrote for us:
+Let's take a look at the `dressing_tips.txt` file that WeatherGPT wrote for us:

 dressing_tips.txt
 ```